 The following required supporting materials must be uploaded as attachments in SOAR.
 If an item is not applicable to the project but is required in SOAR, upload an attachment with a brief explanation of why it is not applicable.

-The following supporting materials must be uploaded as attachments in SOAR.
-Templates for some materials can be found at http://resources.ca.gov/grants/green-infrastructure.
+Templates for some materials can be found at http://resources.ca.gov/grants/trails.